L4D15/pf2e-es/README.md

 ## FoundryVTT Pathfinder 2E ES

 Translation to Spanish of the Pathfinder 2E system for Foundry VTT.
-Compendium content is been translated, but its scope is greater than what we can translate currently, so don't expect every single entry in the compendium to be translated.
-Consider contributing to the translation to speed up the process (see below).
+This module does NOT contain compendium, only the base system translation.

 ## How can I collaborate?